← All Resources

 eGFR (estimated glomerular filtration rate)90+ mL/minHow well kidneys filter; calculated from creatinine, age, sex

-eGFR is the most clinically useful kidney marker.
+eGFR is the kidney marker that matters most clinically.
 It estimates how many milliliters of blood your kidneys filter per minute.
-Values above 90 are normal.
-Values between 60–89 may indicate mild kidney function decline (common with aging and not necessarily a problem).
-Below 60 suggests moderate kidney impairment and warrants monitoring and lifestyle changes.
+Above 90 is normal.
+Between 60–89 may indicate mild decline — which is common with aging and doesn't necessarily mean anything is wrong.
+Below 60 is where it gets serious: moderate kidney impairment that needs monitoring and lifestyle changes.
 Below 15 indicates kidney failure.

-Important context: creatinine levels are affected by muscle mass.
-A very muscular person may have a creatinine of 1.4 mg/dL that is completely normal for their body composition, while the same value in a small-framed person could indicate reduced kidney function.
-Creatine supplementation can also raise creatinine levels without indicating any kidney problem.
-Always interpret creatinine in conjunction with eGFR.
+One thing worth knowing: creatinine levels are affected by muscle mass.
+A very muscular person might show a creatinine of 1.4 mg/dL that's completely normal for their body.
+The same value in a small-framed person could signal reduced kidney function.
+And if you take creatine supplements, those can raise creatinine without indicating any kidney problem at all — something that unnecessarily scares a lot of gym-goers.
+Always look at creatinine alongside eGFR for the full picture.

 Complete Blood Count (CBC)